Record and track all student performance in one place.

 - Scores that have been submitted, but the activity’s specified release date for the score has not passed.

 - Next to the version number (Version: [#]) in the Submit Answers window that you use to submit student answers from a printed assessment: The printed assessment has already been submitted if its version is not [#].

-The Options button in the Performance toolbar allows you to manage all of the content available on the screen.
+The Display Options button in the Grades toolbar allows you to manage all of the content available on the screen.
 The following sections describe each of these display options.

-To choose which information you want displayed in the columns on the Gradebook screen, click Options > Edit Visible Columns.
+To choose which information you want displayed in the columns on the Grades screen, click Display Options > Edit Visible Columns.
 You can choose to show:

 - Student Name

 - Student Username

 - Student External ID

 - Time of student's Last Login